ibrahimelnemr/ibrahimelnemr/README.md

 - 💻 Experienced with a variety of frameworks including Node.js, React, Angular, and Flutter, as well as languages like Python and TypeScript.

-- 🎮 In my free time, you'll often find me diving into game development projects or contributing to open-source initiatives.
+- 🎮 In my free time, I enjoy working on game development projects or contributing to open source.

 - 🔍 Currently seeking opportunities in full-stack development.